steffzuid/hello-world/README.md

 Hi Humans!

 Steffen here, I like books and juice.
-Good luck and have fun
+Good luck and have fun!!!